Peter has written extensively about high sensitivity since 1997, when he first learned he was an HSP.

 Such skepticism can very likely be attributed to a greater trend within our society to medicalize or pathologize many personality attributes that essentially fall within the realm of normal human experience.

 This article offers a basic introduction to the HSP trait, and makes a few suggestions on "what to do next" for those who recognize themselves in the attributes of high sensitivity.

 Before we get started, a quick quiz

-We all have our preconceived notions about what it means to be highly sensitive.
+It would probably be fair to say that we all have our preconceived notions about what it means to be "highly sensitive."
 In addition, culture and society can color our opinions, and not necessarily in a factual manner.

-Just so we call can start on the same page, I highly recommend taking a couple of minutes to take Dr. Elaine Aron's quick (and free) sensitivity self-assessment test.
+Just so we can all start on the same page, I highly recommend taking a couple of minutes to take Dr. Elaine Aron's quick (and free) sensitivity self-assessment test.

 I suggest this because sensitivity as you think of it may not be the same thing as the sensitivity associated with the genetic trait.

 Quite a few people are surprised and end up thinking, "Oh... that's not at ALL what I thought it was."